-Ahead of storm, U.S. planes, trains and trucks diverted, canceled
+Ahead of storm, disruption for U.S. planes, trains, ships, stores

-CHICAGO Hundreds of flights have been canceled, Florida airports are being shuttered and train services suspended as Hurricane Matthew heads toward the U.S. southeastern coast, with passengers and goods likely to be stranded or delayed through Saturday.
+CHICAGO (Reuters) - Hundreds of flights have been canceled, Florida airports are being shuttered, train services suspended and cruise ships diverted as Hurricane Matthew heads toward the U.S. southeastern coast, with passengers and goods likely to be stranded or delayed through Saturday.

 Atlanta-based Delta Airlines said 130 flights were canceled on Thursday after the airline halted operations at southern Florida airports including Miami.
 A further 150 will be canceled on Friday as Florida airports further north such as Orlando are affected.
 Additional cancellations are expected for Georgia and South Carolina on Saturday, the airline said.